proofcarryingdata/zupass/README.md

   - `request-type.ts` is glue between `passport-client` and `passport-server`
 - `eslint-config-custom` and `tsconfig` are helper packages for turborepo

+## Testing

+Each package and app which needs testing has a `test` script in its `package.json`.
+You can invoke all the tests serially by running the command `yarn test` at the root of the repository.
+Please make sure to write tests for anything you need to not break as we develop.

 ## Production Deployment

 ### Passport